 You’ll want to follow the directions below carefully.
 If the directions aren’t followed carefully, even slight changes can affect the outcome.

-Red Color: Mix 1/2 cup clear glue with 1/2 cup warm water in a bowl.
-Drop in red gel food coloring and mix.
+Mix the bottle of clear glue with warm water in a bowl.
+Then, drop in the red gel food coloring and mix.
 Slowly pour in the 1/2 cup of liquid starch while stirring.
 Continue to stir until the slime is formed.

-If the slime seems a bit sticky, add just a little bit of liquid starch to the slime.
+If the slime is too sticky, add just a little bit of liquid starch to the slime.
 Don’t add too much or the slime will be too slippery!
 I also like to let the slime sit for about 5 minutes before playing with it.

 After you have both colors, you can play with them individually, or you can twist the slimes together to make them look like a candy cane!